StPeres-Cerebellum/Igor2p/README.md

 2-Photon scanning functions for Igor Pro

-Add the repository to the User procedures folder in Igor.
-Open the panels and menus file in Igor and compile.
+Add the repository to the *user procedures* folder in Igor.
+Open the *BS_2P_panelsAndMenus.ipf* file in Igor and compile.